 Our Aida will be presented as a concert staging, meaning that the full orchestra will be visible onstage, in all its drama!
 But this is no concert – the performers inhabit their roles completely and are in full costume, and the staging can often be quite physical.

 Although originally set in Ancient Egypt, the story of Aida is timeless.
 Director Annabel Arden is interpreting the opera as happening in a contemporary world where war is everywhere.
-The space is brought to life by evocative video projection (designed by Dick Straker) and a live feed of Aida herself, creating a representation – even when not singing – of her anguish.
+The space is brought to life by evocative video projection (designed by Dick Straker).
 Objects symbolise memories of her homeland, to which she clings.
 Costumes, designed by Joanna Parker, are contemporary yet expressive of each character’s emotional qualities.
-See original costumes designs and inspirations below.

 What is the music like?